Wise Practices: Exploring Indigenous Economic Justice and Self-Determination

 11. Victory through Honour: Bridging Canadian Intellectual Property Laws and Kwakwaka’wakw Cultural Property Laws

-"This collection of essays are an impressive and necessary treasure that links Indigenous peoples’ self-determination with wise economic practices, which generates desired and sanctified relationships and decolonizes barriers and tensions."~Sa’ke’j Henderson, JD, IPC, FRSC, Indigenous Law Centre, University of Saskatchewan
+"This collection of essays is an impressive and necessary treasure that links Indigenous peoples’ self-determination with wise economic practices, which generates desired and sanctified relationships and decolonizes barriers and tensions."Sa’ke’j Henderson, Research Fellow, Indigenous Law Centre, University of Saskatchewan

 "Wise Practices is a timely and comprehensive collection of essays by a group of talented and visionary scholars.
 This book tackles one of the most important constitutional issues of our time – the scope and meaning of Indigenous self-government.
 A must-read for anyone interested in realizing the promise of Indigenous–non-Indigenous reconciliation in Canada."Nicole C. O’Byrne, Associate Professor, Faculty of Law, University of New Brunswick, and Past-President of the Canadian Law and Society Association